Ahmedaltu/Unit_Converter/README.md

-Unit converter and mini calculater Android mobile application.
+Unit converter and mini calculator Android mobile application.

-Programed by using Java.
+Using Java.

-Watch the demo vedio of the application for more info.
+Watch the demo video of the application for more info.